Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 Old Town Scottsdale Breakfast Spots

 Old Town has the highest concentration of quality breakfast restaurants.
-Original Breakfast House, Matt’s Big Breakfast, Los Olivos, and Snooze are all within walking distance of each other near the Civic Center area.
-Parking can be challenging weekends (use public lots on Goldwater Boulevard for free 2-hour parking).
-Expect crowds, younger demographics, and some tourists.
-Best for: visitors staying in Old Town, people who want multiple options nearby, patio breakfast lovers.
+Spots like Breakfast Club, Los Olivos, and Snooze (Kierland nearby) cluster near the Civic Center area.
+Parking can be challenging on weekends (use public lots on Goldwater Boulevard for free 2-hour options).
+Expect crowds, a mix of younger demographics and some tourists.
+Best for: visitors staying in Old Town, people wanting multiple options nearby, patio breakfast lovers.

 North Scottsdale Breakfast Options

 North Scottsdale (north of Loop 101) offers more family-friendly spots like Butters Pancakes with easier parking and slightly lower prices.
-The area feels more residential and less touristy.
-Crowds skew toward families with kids, retirees, and locals rather than visitors.
-Best for: families with children, people staying at North Scottsdale resorts, anyone avoiding Old Town’s busy scene.
+The area feels residential and less touristy.
+Crowds lean toward families with kids, retirees, and locals.
+Best for: families with children, people staying at North Scottsdale resorts, anyone avoiding Old Town’s busier scene.

 Scottsdale Quarter & Kierland Area

-The Scottsdale Quarter and Kierland Commons areas feature upscale breakfast chains and some local options.
-Parking is easier than Old Town (free garages).
+The Scottsdale Quarter and Kierland Commons feature upscale options and chains.
+Parking is easier (free garages).
 The neighborhood is newer, cleaner, and more polished.
-Best for: shoppers planning a Scottsdale Fashion Square day, business travelers, people seeking convenient parking.
+Best for: shoppers heading to Scottsdale Fashion Square, business travelers, people prioritizing convenient parking.

 Healthy Breakfast Options in Scottsdale

-Scottsdale’s health-conscious culture means most breakfast restaurants accommodate dietary restrictions and offer nutritious options beyond standard bacon-and-eggs fare.
+Scottsdale’s health-conscious culture means most spots accommodate dietary needs and offer nutritious choices beyond basic bacon-and-eggs.

 Best Spots for Healthy Breakfast:

 Snooze A.M.
 Eatery clearly marks vegetarian, vegan, and gluten-free options.
-Their sweet potato pancakes, egg white scrambles, and fresh fruit bowls offer lighter alternatives without sacrificing flavor.
+Dishes like egg white scrambles, fresh fruit bowls, and lighter pancakes provide balanced alternatives with good flavor.

-Los Olivos features traditional Mexican breakfast dishes that are naturally healthy: beans provide protein and fiber, fresh salsas add vegetables without heavy cream sauces, and corn tortillas are gluten-free.
+Los Olivos offers traditional Mexican dishes that are naturally healthy: beans for protein and fiber, fresh salsas for veggies without heavy creams, and corn tortillas (gluten-free).

 Early Morning Breakfast in Scottsdale